 The components of the SE server are integrated into the basic rack, a 19-inch standard rack.
-In the case of the SE700 and SE500 the control panel is located on the front (see section "Control panel (on the SE700 and SE500)" on page 44).
+In the case of the SE700/SE710 and SE500 the control panel is located on the front (see section "Control panel (on the SE /390)").
 If the basic rack is not longer adequate for larger configurations, extension racks can be used.